christopher5106/christopher5106.github.io/_posts/2016-09-16-about-loss-functions-multinomial-logistic-logarithm-cross-entropy-square-errors-euclidian-absolute-frobenius-hinge.markdown

 $$ \sum_i p_i = 1 $$

-The equivalent to the sigmoid function in multi-dimensional space is the **softmax function or logistic function or normalized exponential function** to produce such a distribution from any input :
+The equivalent to the sigmoid function in multi-dimensional space is the **softmax function or logistic function or normalized exponential function** to produce such a distribution from any input vector z :

 $$ z \rightarrow \frac{\exp z_i }{ \sum_k \exp^{z_k} }  $$